Bankruptcy Canada

 Bankruptcy isn't the only option for you.

-Most people who come to us do not want to declare bankruptcy and are relieved to learn that it’s not the only option.
+Most people who come to us do not want to declare bankruptcy in Ontario and are relieved to learn that it’s not the only option.
 For most people, filing a Consumer Proposal is the #1 alternative to personal bankruptcy.

 One of our Licensed Insolvency Trustees (LITs) can help you understand all of the debt-relief options available to you.
 After you speak to a LIT, If you decide that filing for bankruptcy is the best decision for your situation, it’s not the end of the world!